-Ask your wife and she may be familiar with the Clinique brand since they are universally known brand in women’s cosmetics.
-But they also make men’s grooming products and their Aloe shave gel that’s fragrance free.
+Ask your wife, and she may be familiar with the Clinique brand since they are universally known brand in women’s cosmetics.
+But they also make men’s grooming products and their Aloe shave fragrance-free gel.

 This product has slowly gained traction in men’s grooming because of its performance.

 Thanks to the high aloe content, this shave gel will provide great cushion, and the oil-free formulation does not leave behind an oily residue.